The Bankrate promise

 We Buy Houses overview

-As the name implies, We Buy Houses is a home-buying company that has locations throughout the country.
+As the name implies, We Buy Houses is a homebuying company that has locations throughout the country.
+(The branding and name are licensed, so each branch will be different.)
 It will assess your home and make you a cash offer — after you reach out you’ll be contacted within 24 hours, and you’ll typically have an offer within 24 to 48 hours.
 There’s no need to make any repairs or prepare the home for showings, and you’re under no obligation to accept the offer if it doesn’t work for you.
-The process is typically much quicker and simpler than selling your home with a listing agent.
+The process is typically much quicker and simpler than selling your home with a traditional listing agent.

 One thing to note: We Buy Houses is different from the company often called We Buy Ugly Houses (its real name is HomeVestors).
 The two services are not affiliated, despite the similar names.